generalwrex/DESERVE/README.md

 #Current Features
 * WPF GUI that will run from anywhere on the local machine
 * Manage Multiple Servers from one application
-* Plugins featuring a ‘HotSwap’ system using MyAPIGateway
+* Plugins featuring a ‘HotSwap’ system Utilizing Keens APIGateway

 **Planned Features for 2nd release**
 * PluginBase default config save location in map save folder.